-Any notice required under this Plan Document to be given to the Participating Employer or Plan Sponsor may be sent by U.S. Mail, first class, postage prepaid to the address listed in Contacts.
+Any notice required under this Plan Document to be given to the Plan Sponsor may be sent by U.S. Mail, first class, postage prepaid to the Office of the State Comptroller, in care of the Healthcare Policy and Benefit Services Division, 165 Capitol Avenue, Hartford, CT 06106.
 Notice to a covered person will be sent to the last address the Medical Benefit Plan has for that covered person.
-A covered person agrees to provide the Participating Employer with notice, within 31 days, of any change of address.
+A covered person agrees to provide the Plan Sponsor with notice, within 31 days, of any change of address.